jacquetc/skribisto/README.md

   project-wide and a per-document comments dock
 - Note templates: built-in presets (character sheet, location, object, beat sheet, faction, research note) or save your own
+- Images in the prose — a map, a character reference, a photograph of a street — carried inside the project and through every export, with a book cover
 - Colour tags per project, with curated genre presets, and point-of-view marking on scenes
 - Replace-while-typing: a custom lexicon plus locale-aware smart punctuation (curly quotes, dashes, ellipsis, French spacing…)